xtblog/gotalks/README.md

-# Talks given by Kevin Gillette
+# Go talks given by Kevin Gillette

 Entries ordered by date of most recent presentation.